DeityVengy/Star_Wars_Genesis_V2_for_Starfield_1.11.36/README.md

 **Core**
 1. Plugins.txt Enabler: https://www.nexusmods.com/starfield/mods/4157?tab=files
 2. Address Library for SFSE Plugins (v11): https://www.nexusmods.com/starfield/mods/3256/?tab=files&category=archived
+3. Console Command Runner (Updated): https://www.nexusmods.com/starfield/mods/7318?tab=files

 <br />**Gameplay**

 2. Star Wars Aliens (v1.1) https://www.nexusmods.com/starfield/mods/8518?tab=files
-3. OPTIONAL - Hardcore Mode <br />
+3. OPTIONAL - Hardcore Mode https://www.nexusmods.com/starfield/mods/6839?tab=files <br />
-   This changes combat and scaling in the game to be very realistic.
-You may die in a few shots but so will your enemies unless they have really good armor.
+   One of the only optional mods in this modlist.
+This makes the game really hard but more fun and strategic, especially in the early-game.
+You will have to use cover and can't just run your way through everything.
+Damage is very realistic and you may die in a few shots but so will your enemies unless you or they have really good armor.
 All armor is static and won't be scaled to you.
+You can read more details in the mod description.
+I've configured a patch at the end of this modlist to make certain armors in this modlist higher rating in order to make sense lore-wise.
 5. Perks Increase Aim Down Sight Accuracy (v1.0) https://www.nexusmods.com/starfield/mods/8649?tab=files
 6. Accurate Aiming (No Spread) https://www.nexusmods.com/starfield/mods/5558?tab=files
 7. Improved Combat AI (v1.03) https://www.nexusmods.com/starfield/mods/1392?tab=files
 8. BAKA Hold to Sprint (v1.1.0) https://www.nexusmods.com/starfield/mods/8915?tab=files
+9. Armor Drop Chance - CCR https://www.nexusmods.com/starfield/mods/2978?tab=files <br />
+   Select MO2 and 100% drop chance.

 <br />**HUD**